EggInAVest/EggInAVest/README.md

 💡 What I’m Learning & Exploring

-I'm still figuring out what area of software development interests me most—right now, I'm focused on building a strong foundation in low-level programming.
+I'm still figuring out what area of software development interests me most.
+Right now, I'm focused on building a strong foundation in low-level programming.
 I enjoy working with others rather than alone and love the idea of creating something meaningful, whether on my own or as part of a team.

 🚀 Future Goals